-Second, is that it could be due to you running out of ammo and switching to a sidearm is faster than reloading when you need to maintain suppressive fire on your target.
-Third, is that you have a long gun not conducive to close quarters battle (CQB) like a bolt sniper rifle and you need to clear a room.
+Second, is that it could be due to you running out of ammo, and switching to a sidearm is faster than reloading when you need to maintain suppressive fire on your target.
+Third is that you have a long gun not conducive to close-quarters battle (CQB) like a bolt sniper rifle and you need to clear a room.
 That said, it is a lot harder than most would think.

 Tactical tips – #1

-First was I practiced with several different weapons as my primary, from a bolt gun, a modern sporting rifle, and a shotgun…trying to cover the most common guns people would use as a primary.
+First I practiced with several different weapons as my primary, from a bolt gun, a modern sporting rifle, and a shotgun…trying to cover the most common guns people would use as a primary.
 Next, I would shoot the main gun, and then I would draw from concealed, or with a chest rig (I did both) to see what worked better.
-My concealed carry handgun was in my Original holster at both my appendix or at my 3 o’clock position, and my chest rig was on my left side.
+My concealed carry a handgun was in my Original holster at both my appendix and at my 3 o’clock position, and my chest rig was on my left side.

 Tactical tips – #2

-The reason for that is most hunting rifles have a sling long enough to thrown on one shoulder, versus AR slings tend to throw them crosswise across your chest.
-That said, with two-point slings (Or 3 point) our chest fig might interfere with a chest rig as it will hang/block the holster for your sidearm?
+The reason for that is most hunting rifles have a sling long enough to be thrown on one shoulder, versus AR slings tend to throw them crosswise across your chest.
+That said, with two-point slings (Or 3 point) our chest fig might interfere with a chest rig as it will hang/block the holster for your sidearm.

 So why did I bring this experiment up and how successful was it?
 I brought it up because we offer a variety of holsters, from appendix carry, strong side IWB carry, or OWB carry, or chest rigs.
 If you are an avid hunter, you may be fine with an OWB or a chest rig, but that chest one might not be wise if you tend to have your AR across your chest.

 How did I do?
 Well, I was awkward and clunky but once I got into a rhythm, I was able to transition and get rounds on target in about 1-2 seconds.
-Having done this while hunting hogs, after a big one soaked up all of my shotgun rounds (2xrounds of 00 Buck) and I had to drop my shotgun on the run, and draw my 45 to put it down, I can tell you a sling is much preferred.
+Having done this while hunting hogs, after a big one soaked up all of my shotgun rounds (2xrounds of 00 Buck) and I had to drop my shotgun on the run and draw my 45 to put it down, I can tell you a sling is much preferred.
 That said I damn near lost my handgun as I was running, and I had a leather holster with 0 retention unlike my originals now.

 Author: Ian Bolser